-3.5 Table 3a shows that in 2014, while most of the total of about 3.2million tonnes of crushed rock aggregate produced at quarries in the West of England (WoE) was sold to various destinations outside the sub region, a significant proportion (1.73 million tonnes (54%)) was sold within the WoE, from which we can assume it was used there.

-3.6 AM2014 data suggests that the quarries in North Somerset sold a much higher proportion (77%) of their crushed rock aggregate to buyers in the West of England than the quarries in South Gloucestershire (for whom the proportion was 38%).
+- 4.5 Table 3 shows that in 2014, 54% (about 1.73 million tonnes) of the approximately 3.2 million tonnes of crushed rock aggregate produced at quarries in the WoE was sold within the WoE.
+The remaining 46% (about 1.47mt) was sold to various destinations outside the sub region. - 4.6 AM2014 data suggests that the quarries in North Somerset sold a much higher proportion (77%) of their crushed rock aggregate to buyers in the West of England than the quarries in South Gloucestershire (for whom the proportion was 38%).
 Thus South Gloucestershire quarries export a much greater percentage of crushed rock aggregate outside of the West of England than the quarries in North Somerset.
-Better access to the motorway network and closer proximity to the markets of Gloucestershire, Wiltshire and the South East probably account for this.
+Better access to the motorway network and closer proximity to the markets of Gloucestershire, Wiltshire and the South East probably account for this. - 4.7 The cross border movement of aggregates is a feature of the industry, but the degree to which it takes place and the particular areas involved may change because demand and supply are dynamic.
+It is very difficult to predict how the industry would respond if individual quarries close.
+The situation would be uncertain and it is unreasonable for quarry operators and Mineral Planning Authorities to speculate.
+What those authorities can do, however, is show the areas where there are likely to be opportunities for mineral development through allocations in minerals plans, so that the industry is fully aware of these opportunities should it seek to respond.
+Such allocations are in the Policies, Sites